ArantesVini/dw-etl-process/README.md

 - Python
 - Apache Airflow
 - PostgreSQL
+- Docker

 ## Repository Structure

 - `/database/` the SQL scripts used to create the DW;
-- TODO add the repository strutucre
+- `/dags/` the apache airflow DAG and the csvs files of the example data.

 ## About the project